Have you ever been feeling low, down in the dumps, stuck in a rut, or just plain stressed out?

-- Write down what makes you want to write in the first place – this could be your first entry in your journal.
+- Consider what makes you want to write in the first place.
+This could be your first entry in your journal.

 - W – What do you want to write about?
 Name it.

-- R – Review or reflect on it – close your eyes, take deep breaths, and focus.
+- R – Review or reflect on your topic.
+Close your eyes, take deep breaths, and focus.

 - I – Investigate your thoughts and feelings.
 Just start writing and keep writing.

-- T – Time yourself – write for 5 to 15 minutes straight.
+- T – Time yourself.
+Write for five to 15 minutes straight.

-Finally, keep the following in mind while you are journaling:
+Finally, keep the following in mind while you are journaling (Howes, 2011):

-- It’s okay to write only a few words, and it’s okay to write several pages – just write at your own pace.
+- It’s okay to write only a few words, and it’s okay to write several pages.
+Write at your own pace.

-- Don’t worry so much about what to write about, just focus on taking the time to write and giving it your full attention.
+- Don’t worry about what to write about.
+Just focus on taking the time to write and giving it your full attention.

-- Don’t worry about how well you write – the important thing is to write down what makes sense to you and what comes naturally to you.
+- Don’t worry about how well you write.
+The important thing is to write down what makes sense and comes naturally to you.